 ABOUT Joe Simonds (like Diamonds)

 Joe with his grandfather’s treasured World War II Fighter Pilot Jacket (I.B.
-“Doc” Hardy proudly served as Captain in the Navy and flew the amazing Corsair in two wars)
+“Doc” Hardy proudly served as a Colonel in the Marines and flew the Corsair in two wars)

 That is me skiing at age 4.
 Apparently the state of FL didn’t require life jackets for anyone under age 5…way to go parents